kiriniy/settler-lite/README.md

  - [Open Graph: Twitter Card](https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/summary)
  - [Open Graph: Facebook Card](https://developers.facebook.com/docs/sharing/webmasters)

-## Contributing
+## Contributing & Security

 Contributions are welcome, especially for improving documentation, fixing typos or broken links, translations.
-Please open an Issue first [in main repo](https://github.com/kiriniy/settler) to discuss your idea, so we can keep Settler focused on simplicity without dependencies or complex features (e.g. form handlers, routers, CMS-like logic).
+If you discover a vulnerability in the provided code, please report it as well.
+In both cases, please open an Issue first [in the main repository](https://github.com/kiriniy/settler) to discuss your idea or finding, so we can keep Settler focused on simplicity without dependencies or complex features (e.g. form handlers, routers, CMS-like logic).

-## Security

-Settler Lite is a template with no database, user input, or authentication.
-The main security feature is optional CSP via `<meta>` tag.
-If you discover a vulnerability in the provided code, please submit a report [in main repo](https://github.com/kiriniy/settler) through GitHub Issues.

 ## License